 PGR10.5.3 The RD1 proposal form includes a requirement to indicate whether the project will involve human participants.
 It is the Director of Studies' responsibility to ensure that ethical approval is gained before the research begins.
 Failure to obtain ethics approval where it is a requirement may be regarded as research misconduct.
-Guidance about research ethics and how to apply for ethical approval is available on the UWE Bristol Research Ethics web pages.
+Guidance about research ethics and how to apply for ethical approval is available via the UWE Bristol Research Ethics.

 PGR10.5.4 If the research involves children, young people or vulnerable adults, there are additional requirements for training in safeguarding.
-Guidance on this can also be found the UWE Bristol Research Ethics web pages.
+Guidance on this can also be found via the UWE Bristol Research Ethics.

 PGR10.6 Intellectual property